yyarenddurmaz/frontend_proje/README.md

-Certainly!
-Here's the updated README.md file that includes details about the dictionary API and the Turkey province-district API:

----

 # Angular Website Project

 This project is a website built using the Angular framework, designed for developing modern web applications.
 The project offers a user-friendly interface, combined with a performant and scalable structure.